Shubham-Singh-1/movie-alley/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is an app made with complete Reactjs, search,add,favourite and unfovourite movies...
+This is an app made with complete Reactjs, search,add,favourite and unfovourite movies.....just fork it and do npm start and run on port 3000

 ## Available Scripts